sercankulcu/sercankulcu.github.io/_pages/cv.md

 ### <img src="/images/logo-hacettepe.png" alt="Hacettepe" width="50" height="50"> M.S. in Information Systems, Hacettepe University, 2010

 ### <img src="/images/logo-hacettepe.png" alt="Hacettepe" width="50" height="50"> B.S. in Computer Engineering, Hacettepe University, 2006
+  * Developed a Tetris game using assembly language and interrupts.
+Interrupts are used for random number generation, and keyboard interaction.
+The game was designed to run on an x86 PC platform.
+  * Designed and implemented a file system using B+ tree data structure for efficient storage and retrieval of files.
+  * Developed a complex chat application using Java Swing.
+The application allowed users to communicate with each other over a local network using a friendly GUI.
+Implemented a client-server architecture using sockets for establishing a connection between different chat clients.
+  * Developed an image processing application that used computer vision techniques to detect license plates and estimate the speed of moving cars.

 ## Work experience